MykolaVaskevych/cs4116-project/README.md

    - Sets up the MySQL database
    - Applies migrations
    - Creates a superuser (admin@example.com / admin123)
+   - Generates demo data (users, services, inquiries, etc.)
    - Starts the Django development server

+   See [Demo Data Documentation](backend/DEMO_DATA.md) for details on the demo data that is generated.

 #### Deploying to Railway